 Watching him ease into the work-from-home life the past few days made me realize that after ten years of working from home myself, I might just have some helpful advice to offer in this department!
 So, here are ten things I’ve found helpful, and hope they might help you, too:

-- Get ready each day.
+Get ready each day.
 I won’t lie, not needing a full face of makeup every day is a major perk of working from home, but there’s also something about staying in a “get ready” routine that feels so good.
 I swear it even makes me more productive and creative.
 Sure, I don’t put on a suit or curl my hair, but I put in the effort of getting ready each day as if I was meeting a friend for a casual coffee.
 Personally I find that this has a huge impact on my mindset and attitude throughout the day.
+Reading inspirational quotes for work can also keep you motivated throughout the day.

 So, there ya have it.
 10 of my Favorite Tips for Working from Home!
 Something tells me that in a week or two I’ll maybe have some additional tips for working from home with your spouse without killing each other (!!!).
 Any you’d add to the list?
 I’d love to hear what has worked for you, so pop them in the comments below.